dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/provisionservers.rst

 **Before running idrac.yml**

-* The idrac_inventory file is updated with the iDRAC IP addresses.
+* Ensure that the idrac_inventory file is updated with the iDRAC IP addresses.

 * To customize iDRAC provisioning, input parameters can be updated in the ``provision/idrac_input.yml`` file.